Grid showing four breakfast dishes.

 These top restaurant picks from OpenTable will be the perfect place to celebrate mom.

-If you’re looking to treat your mom to an extra special meal this year, you’re in the right place.
+If you’re looking to treat your mom to an extra special Mother’s Day brunch, you’re in the right place.
 According to OpenTable’s data, 71% of moms prefer to spend this special day at a family brunch or lunch with their children present.
-So just in time for this year’s celebration, which falls on May 11, OpenTable has released their list of the 100 best brunch spots in Canada in 2025.
+This year’s celebration falls on May 10.

 Raisu, Vancouver